fedy2/cwq/README.md

   <file>    File containing the query descriptions

 Flags:
   -h, --help                   Show context-sensitive help.
       --debug                  Enable debug mode.
       --version                Print version information and quit

-      --format="json"    File format: csv or json
+  -f, --format="json"          File format: csv or json.
+Default: json
+      --clear-ids              Strip out the ids from the query definitions --[no-]csv-has-header    The CSV file has an header.
+Default: true --csv-delimiter=,        Field separator in the CSV file.
+Default: , --csv-comment=#          Comment character in the CSV file.
+Default: #
 ```

 #### Limitations
-* If the query definition entry contains a `QueryDefinitionId` this is passed to AWS that will try to update an existing query definition.
 * The tool tries to import the query one by one, if one of the imports fails the import process is stopped with a risk of incomplete imports.
-* The columns for the CSV format at the moment have a fixed position and the header is required.
+* The columns for the CSV format at the moment have a fixed position.

 ## Disclaimer